YannCebron/m68kplugin/docs/index.md

 ---

-Please visit the [Project Homepage on GitHub](https://github.com/YannCebron/m68kplugin) for Credits, License and Code of Conduct.
+Visit the [Project Homepage on GitHub](https://github.com/YannCebron/m68kplugin) for Credits, License and Code of Conduct.